Dual Diagnosis Treatment Princeton, IL

 Services provided:

-• Social skills training, recovery training and sober housing services
+• Social skills development, recovery coaches and mentoring

 Sinnissippi Centers Inc Recovery Home - 30.0 miles from Princeton, IL

-Sinnissippi Centers Inc Recovery Home is a dual diagnosis treatment center in Dixon, Illinois that offers treatment services for substance abuse and mental health disorders that include depression as well as bulimia.
+Sinnissippi Centers Inc Recovery Home is a dual-diagnosis treatment center in Dixon, Illinois that offers treatment services for substance use and mental health disorders that include BPD as well as thought disorders.

 Address: 922 Washington Street, Dixon, IL 61021 in Lee County